 15-19 hours – Hard Difficulty

 This grueling 18-hour trek is no for your average hiker and although I LOVE this trail I don’t recommend it in autumn.
-If you decide to hike this trail in autumn then go early in the season because the leaves all fall much sooner at the higher altitudes.
+If you decide to hike this trail in autumn then go early in the season because the leaves all fall much sooner at the higher altitudes near the timber line.

-If you do this hike the right, way which I explain here, then you’ll enjoy lots of fall colors in Cheonbuldong Valley and at Bisondae Rocks on the way down.
+If you decide to go in the fall then I recommend following the route I explain here, so you can enjoy lots of fall colors in Cheonbuldong Valley and at Bisondae Rocks on the way down.

 Seorak Mountain (AKA Daechongbong)

 10-14 hours – Hard Difficulty

 Daechongbong is the tallest mountain in Seoraksan National Park and you should definitely hike this but maybe not during peak fall foliage for the same reason as no hiking Gongryong Ridge in the autumn, its too high up for the really great colors.
 But if your only chance is during the fall then follow the Cheondulbong Valley past Bisondae and all the way up to Daechongbong.
 You’ll get all the colorful trees at lower altitudes and can either come back the way you came or depart via the Osaek-Ri Entrance.